chapel-lang/chapel/doc/release/technotes/local.rst

   > ./a.out -nl 2
   local-on-err.chpl:2: error: Local-on is not local

+This program begins executing on Locale 0, so when the ``local on`` attempts to execute on a different node (the last Locale) we see a runtime error.

 The ``local on`` construct functions similarly to a normal on-statement in all other ways.
 Note that it is unrelated to ``local`` statements or ``local``